LuckyJimJD/CivilProcedure/_notes/ErieProblems_Answers.md

 Under Hudson state law, compensatory damages for wrongful termination in breach of an employment contract are limited to an amount equal to three times the plaintiff's annual earnings (wages or salary) in their last year of employment.
 In contrast, in cases for wrongful termination under federal law, there is no such cap on the amount of compensatory damages.
 Which rule should the federal court apply in this case?

+### Answer & Explanation

+This problem presents a conflict between state and federal law on the issue of how much a plaintiff may recover in compensatory damages.
+Since the federal law here does not come from the FRCP or a federal statute, the applicable analysis comes from the Erie/Guaranty Trust/Byrd line of cases.
+This issue is unquestionably substantive: the legal rules define the defendant's liability.
+Applying a different rule in federal court than in state court would promote forum shopping for more favorable outcomes: plaintiffs who can bring their claims in federal court (because they can satisfy the requirements for diversity jurisdiction) will do so to avoid the damages cap under state law; plaintiffs who cannot bring their claims in federal court (i.e. because the plaintiff employee and the defendant employer are both citizens of the same state) will have to sue in state court, where there damages will be capped.
+This type of persistent difference in outcomes in otherwise similar case is what the Supreme Court means by "inequitable administration of the laws", which is the ultimate problem that the Erie doctrine is meant to avoid.
+Given the strong outcome determination, and the absense of any counterveiling federal policy interest at stake, the court must treat this as a substantive issue and apply state law.

 ## Part B

 Under Hudson state law, a complaint for breach of contract must include an itemized statement showing the basis and amount of compensatory damages sought.
 In contract, under FRCP Rule 8(a)(3), the "demand for relief sought" requires only a general statement that the plaintiff seeks compensatory damages.

 Which rule should the federal court apply in this case?

+### Answer & Explanation

+This problem presents a conflict between state law and federal law under the FRCP.
+The applicable analysis comes from Hanna v.
+Plumer.
+The state and federal rules here are in direct conflict: state law requires an itemized statement of damages; Rule 8(a)(3) does not.
+While it's true that Rule 8 doesn't _prohibit_ an itemized statement, so a plaintiff could satisfy both Rule 8 and state law by including such a statement in the complaint, there is still a conflict where state law imposes a more specific or burdensome procedure than the FRCP.
+See Hanna v.
+Plumer (finding a conflict between state law requiring personal service on defendant and FRCP Rule 4 permitting either personal dervice on defendant or service by other means).
+In this situation, the federal court must follow the FRCP provision, as long as it is valid under the Rules Enabling Act, i.e. as long as it regulates procedure and does not alter the parties' substantive rights, duties, or liabilities.
+Rule 8 easily passes this test: it simply governs the manner in which a plaintiff presents their claim for damages; it doesn't in any way affect the plaintiff's entitlement to recover those damages, which is a substantive issue governed by state law.
+So, the court should apply Rule 8 and not require an itemized statement of damages in the complaint.

 # Problem 2